hipc-book/hipc-book.github.io/_lectures/7-accelerators.md

 * GPU models
 * Programming with CUDA

-After this unit, you are expected to have a better understanding of GPU and CUDA programming, and be able to write CUDA programs.
+After this unit, you are expected to have a better understanding of GPU and CUDA programming, and to be able to write CUDA programs.

 # A Brief Introduction to GPUs in HPC